At first full workouts, MLB teams exercise caution and express hope

 The disdain was on display almost immediately Monday.
 Lindor, a member of the MLBPA’s executive committee, shared his concerns about analytics and their influence on game management, as well as his frustrations with the league’s revenue-sharing setup.

 “The game is heading in the wrong direction.
 You’re rewarding teams for losing.
-Team loses 100 games and they get money at the end of the year because the bigger market teams, the teams that decided to spend money, spent too much money and won,” Lindor, who was traded from one such smaller-market in Cleveland, said.
+Team loses 100 games and they get money at the end of the year because the bigger market teams, the teams that decided to spend money, spent too much money and won,” said Lindor, who was traded from one such smaller-market in Cleveland.
 “We want it to be fair for everybody.
 We want the players to make money.
 We want the owners to make money.”

-Many of the non-pandemic issues swirling around Major League Baseball during the last few months have coalesced in the Mets, from transitioning from a stingy owner to a free-spending one in Steve Cohen, to their capitalizing on a small-market team’s willingness to jettison a franchise player, to a leaguewide reckoning with sexual harassment that has included multiple reports of trouble in Queens.
+Many of the non-pandemic issues swirling around MLB during the past few months have coalesced in the Mets, from transitioning from a stingy owner to a free-spending one in Steve Cohen, to their capitalizing on a small-market team’s willingness to jettison a franchise player, to a leaguewide reckoning with sexual harassment that has included multiple reports of trouble in Queens.

 Mets camp offered a subtle reminder of the issue when it was acting general manager Zack Scott, instead of the GM the team named this offseason, Jared Porter, who conducted the usual Day One conversation with reporters.
 The Mets fired Porter after an ESPN report detailing lewd text messages he sent to female reporters.